A fence casts geometric shadows on a wall under bright sunlight.

 Keynote Speakers

-A woman with short, light-brown hair and rectangular glasses sits in a wheelchair and smiles at the camera in front of a blue and green background.
-She wears a baby pink, long-sleeved polo, black leggings, a vibrant blue and purple scarf tied in a knot, an identification lanyard, and two watches.
+A woman with short, light-brown hair and rectangular glasses sits in a manual wheelchair and smiles at the camera in front of a blue and green background.
+She wears a pink, long-sleeved shirt, black leggings, and a vibrant blue and purple scarf tied in a knot.
 Her left hand rests on her lap holding a leather leash, and her right hand is outstretched to pet a golden-haired service dog.
 The dog looks at the camera and wears a blue collar and a blue vest.

 Dr. Bonita Sawatzky, PhD (she/her)